Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Demeter.md

 |:--------------:|:------------:|:---------:|:--------:|:--------:|
 |       1        |      3       |   1 CT    |  10 CT / 2CT   | 4 Meters |

-Spawn a mud trap up to 4 Meters away from you, that freezes solid when an enemy steps in it.
+Spawn a mud trap up to 4 Meters away from you, that freezes solid all enemies in a 2 Meter radius when an enemy steps in it.
 The trap lasts for 10 CT, and an enemy that steps on a trap is [[#Ensnared]] for 2 CT.

 ------------------